dlaliberte/standards-notes/font-features-explainer.md

 Why do we care?
 ---

-The short answer that client hints regarding font features are worth considering is to address these goals:
+Client hints regarding font features are worth considering to address the following goals:

 1. We want to avoid extraneous requests for potentially large font resources that are unlikely to be used.
 2. We want to avoid the initial delay in rendering due to waiting for the response to asynchronous requests for font resources.